 Dear God… what was I doing?
 What was I thinking?
 My eyes slid over briefly to glance at the girl—no not girl, I corrected myself… the child—seated next to me before quickly focusing back on the road.
 The rain had started to come down hard, making it difficult to see more than just a few feet beyond the truck's front end and on top of everything else I was tired…dead tired.
 But as tired as I was I knew there would be no sleep for me tonight.
 There never was.
 Only the constant droning of the TV to break up the monotony.
 I rolled the window down a bit hoping the cool air would clear my head then fumbling in my pocket, retrieved my Marlboros.
 I punched in the truck's lighter when suddenly the girl's hand snaked along the inside of my thigh and squeezed tightly.
 "Do you have one for me?" her voice purred into my ear.
 I was on the verge of saying she was too young to smoke until I remembered where I had picked her up.
 Smoking was certainly the least of her worries.
 Besides who was I to say otherwise?
-I had started the habit at the age of twelve.
+I had started the habit at the age of thirteen.
 "Sure."
 I shook another one out of the pack; glad when her hand left my leg to take it.
 I let her light her cigarette first before taking the lighter back for my own.

 God it felt good to get out of the rain.
 I couldn't believe how my night was turning out… it had been so shitty… standing at the corner for so long without one customer and now this.
 I could feel the hundred dollar bill that was nestled between my breasts.
 A hundred dollars!
 Yeah, sure he just wanted to watch the Three Stooges.
 Nobody paid a hundred bucks to watch TV.
 I would probably hafta do it with his dog or something.
 Taking a look at him, I noticed that he had removed a pack of smokes.
 I quickly reached over, my hand running along the inside of his muscled leg.
 "Do you have one for me?"
 I asked as seductively as I could.
 He looked over, and the expression on his face startled me.
 Not the usual look of desire and lust that I saw but an overwhelming sadness.
 I took the cigarette he offered and decided to sit back on my side of the cab, not sure what to make of this particular john.

 At the next stop light, I turned left, pulling into the parking lot of a grimy looking liquor store.
 "Stay here.
 I'll be right back."
 The girl just nodded as I slid out of the truck.
 The rain was still pouring and my thin jacket was soaked within seconds but I didn't bother speeding up as I walked across the lot.
 Stepping inside, I glanced over at the proprietor, whose eyes narrowed at the sight of me.
 This wasn't my usual side of town and he didn't know me like the owner of the liquor store near my home where I was a regular.
-I know I don't 'read' as a cop with my shabby clothes and long hair, but I told myself that was how I needed to be.
+I know I don't read as a cop with my shabby clothes and long hair, but I told myself that was how I needed to be.
 After all, despite this shit assignment I was currently on with the Homicide department, my permanent detail was in Dope, working undercover.
-And there, 'reading' as a cop would get me killed.
+And there, reading as a cop would get me killed.
 The fact that my layers of neglect actually came from not giving a fuck about anything anymore was a fact that I steadfastly ignored.
 Nodding my head in his direction, I quickly made my way towards the back of the store.
 I certainly wasn't a picky alcoholic, but if given the chance, bourbon was my poison of choice.
 The old man did nothing more than give a monosyllabic grunt as I paid for the two bottles of JD and left.

 "I'll take a beer," the girl answered.
 "You mind if I smoke a joint?"

 I was beginning to get worried that the ride would never end when we finally stopped in front of a small trailer at the beach—more of a camper than anything.
 He looked over at me.
 "It's not much but hey… we'll stay dry."
-I nodded my head and followed him inside.
+I nodded my head and stepped inside as he followed behind me.
 I had to move a stack of old newspapers and what looked to be several weeks' worth of mail that were on the couch before I could sit.
 He obviously was a slob but hell it was still better than how my evenings usually went… giving blow jobs in the back of some car or quick fucks at some filthy roach motel.
 He was pouring himself a drink of bourbon - a REALLY big drink and as he turned towards me, I pulled my skirt up even higher.
 "You want some of this?" he asked.
 "I've got some beer too."
 I nodded my head, flipping my hair over one shoulder.
 "I'll take a beer.
 You mind if I smoke a joint?"

 I shook my head as I reached into the fridge for a bottle.
 "Fine by me," I replied and as I handed her the beer, she pulled the joint out of her purse and lit up.
 How funny, I thought to myself.
 Here I was… not only a cop, but a damn Narcotics agent giving alcohol to an under aged hooker while she smoked an illegal substance on my couch.
 Not that I gave a shit about it.
 But then again as my lieutenant had told me the other day, that was part of my problem—not giving a shit about much of anything.
 Deep down, I knew he was right, knew that probably everyone was tired of me running on auto-pilot for the past two and a half years but damn it, I still got the job done.
 What else did they want from me?
 I took a big swallow of the liquor, trying to calm myself back down.
 When it didn't work, I emptied the glass with another gulp and grabbed the bottle for a refill.
 I wasn't a stupid man; in fact I was quite intuitive; I knew the upper brass was trying in earnest to get rid of me yet again.
 Dr. Woods had been hanging out in my division and I had caught her several times talking with both my lieutenant and Captain Murphy.
 She'd stop me in the hall, asking if I wanted to 'talk' to her about anything, staring at me with those pitying eyes and it was all I could do not to punch her.
 And now suddenly I'm pulled from Dope—pulled from the middle of the case I was working on, to be temporarily teamed up with a Homicide detective for a special interdepartmental load of bullshit.
 Yeah right… As paranoid as it sounded, at first I had had my doubts that Roger Murtaugh was even a detective at all—that maybe he was a plant, another goddamn shrink trying to get inside my head.
 After all, he seemed like such a…well, such a fucking pussy with his suit and tie, immaculate dress shoes and stiff attitude…..
 And then charging across the squad room at me like some sort of demented bull… I almost smiled at the memory of the look on his face after I had hip tossed him and planted my foot at his throat, my gun aimed at him.
-Partnered together or not, he needed to learn quickly that, one: I was rarely in a mood to be fucked with and two: never ever try to take my gun from me.
+Partnered together or not, he needed to learn quickly that, one: I was never in a mood to be fucked with and two: never ever try to take my gun from me.

 Rousing myself back to the present, I decided to try and give the pretense of being at least a little civilized.
 I took the ashtray from the kitchen counter, holding it out for the girl to take.
 Smiling, she reached up for it and sat it down on the small coffee table, the lit joint now resting there.
 Before I could turn away though, she reached back up to snag my arm and using my weight, pulled herself up.
 "I think", she murmured, "that it's time we get to know each other a little better."
 She leaned in close against me, one arm wrapping around my waist as her other hand reached down, rubbing hard between my legs.
 I quickly disengaged myself from her embrace, my own hand pushing hers away.
 It had been a hell of a long time—not since Vicky had died, that I had been with anyone and yet I felt nothing.
 I didn't think that I ever would and I didn't even care.
 I tried to smile, failed miserably and quickly gave up.
 "Nothing against you," I said with a shake of my head, "but…no." Placing my hands on her shoulders, I firmly sat her back down on the couch, her own expression confused.
 Probably not the behavior she was used to from her johns.
 "Channel 36."
 I pointed to the remote resting on the coffee table and getting my drink, I sat next to her.
 She flipped the channel and the raucous sounds of the Three Stooges filled the air.
 Her eyes widened in surprise.
 "You mean, we… we are really gonna watch this?"
 This time my smile came easily.
 "Yep."